cleebp/movie_data/readme.md

 - What words are characteristic of the movie summaries in those genres
 - Do we see evidence of [Zipf’s law](https://simple.wikipedia.org/wiki/Zipf%27s_law) in the summaries

+## Dependencies

+Code is written in Python3 and uses the following libraries:
+- Pandas

+## How to run

+From the command line (in an environment with the dependencies listed above) run:

 ## Database properties

 The database has the following properties for all movies: